Skip to main content

 - Students save money by printing out articles rather than making photocopies.

 - Faculty can request items to reserve and the Reserve Department will retrieve materials available at WIU and make them available.

 - The Reserve Department will apply for copyright permission for articles previously used and for multiple chapters from the same source.

 - ERes documents can be accessed directly from the reserve tab in WestCat.

-The purpose of course reserves is to facilitate access to multiple use of materials by students in a class.
+The purpose of Course Reserves is to facilitate access to multiple uses of materials by students in a class.

 Instructors may place these items on reserve:

 You can pick up physical reserve materials at the Library Access Services Desk on the 2nd floor.